ldsec/medco/deployments/README.md

 The schema below shows the communication flow within a MedCo node, highlighting how the WebSocket tunnel mechanism is set up in the case of a network of 3 nodes and within node 0.
 The boxes are docker containers.
 Note that the `wstunnel` container runs several processes, a server process that handles connections from the other nodes, and as many clients processes as there are other nodes in the network (in this example 3-1=2 client processes).
+The clients are listening to a port in the `3000-3999` range, for the port `3XXX`, the node index is `XXX`.
 Note as well that all incoming connections from the other nodes pass through the reverse proxy nginx.

 ```
 |------------ unlynx -----------|   |---------- wstunnel ---------|   |--------- nginx --------|   :--- internet / other nodes ---: